 The twisted love in hatred

-Let me take a giant step back today and say that projecting your shadow material onto other people is a common practice – and it’s not always horrific.
+Let me take a giant step back today and say that projecting your shadow material onto other people is a common thing – and it’s not always horrific.
 Projection isn’t a terrible thing – it’s a human thing.
 We all project our shadow material, because we usually can’t work with it in straightforward ways (if we could, it wouldn’t be called the shadow, would it?).
 In fact, many of us project our “good” shadow material onto others just as frequently as we project our “bad” material.

-For instance, when we admire famous people, we often project our best selves onto them – we let them hold our talent, our courage, our beauty, our prowess, and our brilliance (these traits are suppressed into the shadow just as often as our more troubling traits are).
+For instance, when we admire famous people, we often project our best selves onto them – we let them hold our talent, our courage, our beauty, our skills, and our brilliance (these traits are suppressed into the shadow just as often as our more troubling traits are).
 This projection process is often useful, because most of us can’t just say (for instance), “My family raised me to be focused on business administration, but I’ll just ignore that and become an artist.”
-No, we may need to idolize artists in order to make room for our own artistic nature.
+No, we may need to idolize and project onto artists in order to make room for our own artistic nature.
 We may even attach ourselves to certain artists (as if they personified art) in a form of shadow projection known as adoration.

-Psychoanalyst Carl Jung worked on the concept of the human shadow, and he pointed out that projection is sometimes the only way we can become aware of our shadow material – he even went so far as to say that projection is sometimes the only thing that will get us out of our parent’s houses and into the world.
+Psychoanalyst Carl Jung focused on the concept of the human shadow, and he pointed out that projection is sometimes the only way we can become aware of our shadow material – he even went so far as to say that projection is sometimes the only thing that will get us out of our parent’s houses and into the world.
 So adoring someone else’s talent can be a safe way to move toward our own.

 However, you’ll notice that strong adoration often morphs into disappointment when our adored person acts like a regular schmoe and not a magical being.
 This is the point when the projection slips, and if we realize what’s happening, we can let go of our projections, shake off the adoration, discover our own talents, and begin to live our own authentic lives.

 Unfortunately, many of us don’t figure this out.
 We remain attached to our adoration targets, and try to change them back into that shining, perfect vision (or we might fiercely defend them and ourselves from the truth of their fallible ordinariness) – which launches us on a roller-coaster ride with them.
 When we find ways to reattach our projections, everything is peachy, but if they slip, we have to start all over again.
-It’s an unstable attachment that can seesaw back and forth between infatuation and disillusionment.
+It’s an unstable attachment that can seesaw back and forth between ungrounded infatuation and painful disillusionment.

 In many cases, this sort of adoration will even drop into hatred – into a fierce and shadowy attachment (think of stalkers, internet trolls, and crazed fans and you’ll get the picture).
 This intense form of adoration, then, helps us understand what hatred is all about.